adel-elmala/render-engine/docs/README.md

 try to use as most of cpu caps as possible , SIMD , multi-threading.

 ## TODO
-1. Refactor the engine, handle  only d3d11 and remove any software-backend related stuff
+1. <del>Refactor the engine, handle  only d3d11 and remove any software-backend related stuff</del>
-2. Refactor Application stuff, and make it more flexable to use
+2. <del>Refactor Application stuff, and make it more flexable to use </del>
 3. make the engine API more verbose with options to render the scene and models, (i.e enable shadows, wireframe, transparentcy,...), passes should not be implemented into the main by the user.
 4. add imgui support
 5. render light (toggle rendering the light as sprites from the engine)